No products in the cart

 During Childbirth, Syntocinon or Pitocin, the Synthetic Oxytocin, is prescribed regularly to induce and augment labor.
 Rapid heartbeat and unusual bleeding are sometimes observed as side effects.
 In 1998, the Journal of the American Medical Association evaluated that in the US, 16% of the laborers are induced, and an additional 16% of laborers that initiate instinctively are supplemented with the inducing substances.
-Just post-birth, Oxytocin is also applied to avert postpartum hemorrhage if the contraction of the uterus is not continued and the bleeding is not stopped.
+Post-birth, Oxytocin is also applied to avert postpartum hemorrhage if the contraction of the uterus is not continued and the bleeding is not stopped.
 Oxytocin can rupture the uterus if it is delivered in too much quantity and top rapidly.

 The Nasal Spray formulation of Oxytocin is sometimes, although rarely, provided to the mothers having difficulty with milk let-down in the initial few days of nursing.

 Because of the impersonating roles of Oxytocin in childbirth and nursing, researchers have observed Oxytocin for many years, primarily as a pregnancy hormone.
 In addition to this, it can also be used to induce termination or complete a miscarriage.

 In the brain, Oxytocin is shown to play a large and unexplored role.
 In addition to being a hormone circulating in the bloodstream, it is also a neurotransmitter that travels in the brain’s nerve cells and other places.
-Cells of the hypothalamus make Oxytocin and transfer it to the pituitary gland and also to the different regions of the brain.
+Cells of the hypothalamus make Oxytocin and transfer it to the pituitary gland and to the different regions of the brain.
 Moreover, Oxytocin is not only produced by the cells of the hypothalamus, but the heart, testicles, ovaries, and blood vessel walls have also been shown to make their own Oxytocin.
 Some research studies have also shown that Oxytocin might help benefit people with Anxiety, Autistic Spectrum Disorder (ASD), and Irritable Bowel Syndrome (IBS).

 Oxytocin Peptide is The Love Hormone?